cp-algorithms/cp-algorithms/src/graph/all-pair-shortest-path-floyd-warshall.md

 This can be done, for example, following the criterion "non-existence of the path".
 So, let us run the usual Floyd-Warshall algorithm for a given graph.
 Then a shortest path between vertices i and j does not exist, if and only if, there is a vertex t that is reachable from i and also from j, for which d[t][t] < 0.

-In addition, when using the Floyd algorithm for graphs with negative cycles, we should keep in mind that in the process of working with Floys-Warshall Algorithm, situations may arise in which distances can strongly go into the negative, exponentially with each phase.
+In addition, when using the Floyd-Warshall algorithm for graphs with negative cycles, we should keep in mind that in the process of working with Floyd-Warshall Algorithm, situations may arise in which distances can strongly go into the negative, exponentially with each phase.
 Therefore, integer overflow must be handled by limiting the distance from the bottom of some value (e.g. -INF).

-Learn more about this task, see separate article: "Finding a negative cycle in the graph".
+To learn more about finding negative cycles in a graph, see separate article: "Finding a negative cycle in the graph".